-- A. Employees dissatisfied with an order properly grounded in supervisory authority must follow the order first and then grieve the matter unless obeying the order would be unsafe, immoral, or unlawful. - B. Because grievances should be settled in an orderly, prompt, and equitable manner so as to maintain Agency efficiency and employee morale unimpaired, the Agency and the Union will attempt to settle grievances at the lowest appropriate level of supervision.
-Employees and employee representatives seeking to adjust grievances shall be unimpeded and free from restraint, interference, coercion, discrimination, or reprisal, consistent with 5 USC 71 and this Agreement.
+- A. Employees must comply with supervisory orders unless obeying the order would be unlawful or compliance would pose an imminent risk of death or serious bodily harm coupled with a reasonable belief that there is insufficient time to seek effective redress through normal hazard reporting and abatement procedures.. - B. If an employee does not agree with Managements orders, a grievance may be submitted to the Union representative in accordance with 5 USC 71 and this Article.
+All grievances should be settled in an orderly, prompt, and equitable manner to maintain Agency efficiency and employee morale unimpaired.
+The Agency and Union will attempt to settle grievances at the lowest appropriate level of supervision.
+Employees and employee representatives seeking to adjust grievances shall be unimpeded and free from restraint, interference, coercion, discrimination, or reprisal.